NethServer/docs/administrator-manual/en/mail.rst

 From the :guilabel:`Email > Messages` page, the :guilabel:`Queue
 message max size` slider sets the maximum size of messages traversing the system.
-If this limit is exceeded, a message cannot enter the system at all, and is rejected.
+If this limit is exceeded, a message cannot enter the system at all and is rejected.

 Once a message enters |product|, it is persisted to a :dfn:`queue`, waiting for final delivery or relay.
 When |product| relays a message